penao7/FullstackMOOC/BookApp/bookserver/README.md

 Now you can access GraphQL playground at http://localhost:4000/graphql.

-If a token is needed, you can add it to HTTP HEADERS tab below the query editor after logging in (see below):
+If a token is needed, you can add it to HTTP HEADERS tab below the query editor after logging in (see Login below to acquire token):

 ```graphql
 {
   "Authorization": "Bearer <ACCESS_TOKEN>"
 }
 ```

+### Roles

+When adding a user, user role can be defined as an `ADMIN` or `USER` (see Signup below).

+#### USER features:
+- Login
+- Adding books
+- Recommendations tab which lists all the books which are in favorite genre defined in signup

+#### ADMIN features:

+All USER features but additionally

+ - Delete books
+ - List users
+ - Change born date of authors

 ### Users